lau/calecto/README.md

   This means that your timestamps will be loaded as Kalends.DateTime structs instead of Ecto.DateTime structs and you can use the formatting functionality in Kalends.

-- Format an inserted_at timestamp using Kalends:
+- Format an `inserted_at` timestamp using Kalends:

 ```elixir
 @post.inserted_at |> Kalends.DateTime.Format.strftime!("%A, %e %B %Y")
 ```
-It will return: `Monday, 9 March 2015`
+It will return for instance: `Monday, 9 March 2015`

 There are other formatting functions.
 For instance: http timestamp, unix timestamp, RFC 3339 (ISO 8601).
 You can also shift the timestamp to another timezone in order to display what date and time it was in that particular timezone.
 See more in the [Kalends documentation](http://hexdocs.pm/kalends/).